MotherTongues/mothertongues/docs/index.md

 MTD is unique in a number of ways:

-1. Approximate search comes out of the box, and the algorithm can be easily customized.
-See [guides](guides/index.md)
+1. Approximate search comes out of the box, and the algorithm can be customized for specific languages.
+See [guides](guides/search.md)
 2. Free & open source.
 As of version 1.0 MTD is licensed by the MIT License.
 3. Multiple platforms.
 MTD has a number of front ends that it is compatible with, including for the Web, iOS and Android.